kfblack/Restaurant-Rater/README.md

 # Restaurant Rater
-#### Date: 12/6/2023
+#### Date: 12/9/2023
 #### By: Kalin Black
 #### [Linkedin](https://www.linkedin.com/in/kalin-black/) | [GitHub](https://github.com/kfblack)
 ***
 #### **_Description_**
-This project is a browser-based game utilizing aspects of HTML, CSS and JavaScript.
-The game was made for the General Assembly software engineering immersive program as project #1, during Week 3 of the cohort.
-Battleship entails the player having to randomly select pieces of the opponents board to target, and the gaol is to sink all opposing players' ships.
-This is a turned-based game, and the first player to sink all of the oppositions' ships wins!
+This project is a full-stack application involving the use of several technologies, as listed below.
+This app was created for the General Assembly software engineering immersive program as project #2, during Week 6 of the cohort.

-In order to play the game, you need to navigate to the hyperlink below, then click "continue" to reach the second page for ship selection.
-From there, drag your ships into the grid, and have the second player do the same.
-Once completed, click "start game" where all ships will dissappear and you must click on the respective boxes to try to sink each other's ships.
-The first to sink all ships will be notified with a winning message, then you can click "restart" to replace ships and start again!
+In order to access the application, you need to navigate to the hyperlink below, then will be asked to login via Google.
+This is recommended since without logging in, you will have a limited scope of what you can view/what features you may access.
+From there, you will have access to all the features of the application, including making reviews, commenting/rating others' reviews, and much more!
+You may also choose to logout once you are finished using the application!
 ***
 #### **_Technologies Used_**
 - HTML